Ginver/react-product-card/README.md

 ## Assignment

-Creating a product card with an image, title and description.
+Creating a product card with an image, title and description & design must be responsive to different screen sizes.